LamininSolutions/mfsql-connector/source/procedures/spMFUpdateItemByItem.rst

     Name of table to be updated
   @WithTableAudit bit (optional)
     Default = 0, if set to 1 then a table audit will be performed and only non processed items will be included
+  @RetainDeletions bit (optional)
+    - Default = 0; deletions removed by default, set to 1 to retain deletions in class table
   @SingleItems bit (optional)
     - Default = 1; processed one-by-one, this is always the case
   @SessionIDOut int (output)